 I continue to recommend that the Principal and Associated Employers contribute at the required amounts to meet any Superannuation Guarantee, contractual or any other obligations in respect of accumulation liabilities in the Fund.

-We further recommend that the VBI position (and other measures of solvency) continue to be monitored annually throughout the following investigation period, to ensure that these contribution recommendations remain appropriate.
+I further recommend that the VBI position continue to be monitored annually throughout the following investigation period, to ensure that these contribution recommendations remain appropriate.

-Other Matters Involving Actuarial Oversight
+Section 4: Other Matters Involving Actuarial Oversight

 Investments

 Investment Strategy